Stedi

 So, you’ve been tasked with “figuring out EDI.”
 Maybe you’re in the supply chain or logistics world, or maybe you’re building a product in the healthcare or insurance space – chances are that you’re reading this because one of your large customers, vendors, or partners said that if you want to move the relationship forward, you have to do something called EDI: Electronic Data Interchange.

-Maybe they sent you a sample file that looks like it came off a dot matrix printer in 1985, or maybe they sent you a PDF “mapping guide” that doesn’t seem to make much sense – or maybe you have nothing to use as a reference at all.
+Maybe they sent you a sample file that looks like it came off a dot matrix printer in 1985, or maybe they sent you a PDF “mapping guide” that doesn’t seem to make much sense.

-Regardless of what you’re starting with, the goal of this post is to give you, a modern software developer, a practical crash course in EDI: the bare minimum steps necessary to build a basic EDI integration.
-Alongside this, we’ll provide you the key context about EDI that you need to understand what you're building.
+Regardless of what you’re starting with, this post will give you, a modern software developer, a practical crash course in EDI.
+It will also explain how to build an EDI integration on Stedi that transforms EDI to and from JSON.

-This section provides some context – if you want to just start building, you can skip ahead to Part I: Working backwards from your API.
+This section provides some context.
+If you want to just start building, skip to Add your trading parter to Stedi.

 What is EDI?

-You may have heard a lot of jargon or acronyms when researching EDI – things like AS2, VANs, or MFT – but when you boil it down, 'EDI' just means 'getting data from one business system into another.'
+You may have heard a lot of jargon or acronyms when researching EDI – things like AS2, VANs, or MFT.
+Put simply, EDI is a way to get data from one business system into another.

-Your customer, vendor, or partner – whoever told you that you needed to do EDI to begin with – wants to exchange data with you.
-To do so, they need you to work with a very specific file format.
+Your customer, vendor, or partner wants to exchange data with you, and they need you to work with a very specific file format.
 The process of exchanging that specific file format is called EDI.
 The file itself is called an EDI file or EDI document.
+Each EDI file can contain one or more transaction types - called transaction sets – each with a unique numeric code and name to identify it.
 In the EDI world, your customer, vendor, or partner is called a trading partner.
-We’ll be using all these terms going forward.
+This post will use all these terms going forward.

 The subject of EDI typically comes up because a company like yours wants to achieve some business goal with your trading partner.
-Those business goals vary widely, but what they have in common is that they all require either sending data to a trading partner, receiving data from a trading partner, or both.
+Those business goals vary widely, but they all require either sending data to a trading partner, receiving data from a trading partner, or both.

 Healthcare

-• Sending benefits enrollments to an insurance provider;
+834 Send benefits enrollments to an insurance provider

-• Requesting the status of a healthcare claim;
+277 Indicate the status of a healthcare claim

 The short answer is no.